adielcristo/symfony-doc-pt-br/testing/database.rst

-How to Test A Doctrine Repository
+How to Test a Doctrine Repository
 =================================

 .. seealso::